People

 Doctoral Student | Tzu-Chen.Lung@utdallas.edu

 Jane graduated from the National Central University in Taiwan with an MS in Cognitive Neuroscience.
 Her master’s thesis focused on training and transfer effects of executive functions in both young and older adults in Dr. Erik Chang’s lab.
-After graduating, Jane worked as a research assistant in projects relating to older adults or MRI, which included: improvement of sleep quality in institutionalized elderly; investigation of well-being in older cancer survivors; and arithmetical word problem-solving ability of children using MRI, where she worked with Dr. Ting-Ting Chang at the National Cheng-Chi University.
+After graduating, Jane worked as a research assistant in projects relating to older adults or MRI, which included: the improvement of sleep quality in institutionalized elderly; investigation of well-being in older cancer survivors; and arithmetical word problem-solving ability of children using MRI, where she worked with Dr. Ting-Ting Chang at the National Cheng-Chi University.
 Jane is interested in the relationship between functional and structural changes in the brain, and how these changes accompany the decline of cognitive functions.
-Outside of lab, Jane enjoys reading, watching movies, running, and traveling.
+Jane enjoys reading, watching movies, running, and traveling outside the lab.

 Naewoo (Neo) Shin, BSE